Call Us

 Limit social media screen time

 Parenting can become even more stressful under the microscope of social media.
 Remember that social media isn’t real life.
-Posts you see from fellow parents or parenting influencers might make you feel inferior – but it never tells the full story.
+Posts you see from other parents or parenting influencers might make you feel inferior – but it never tells the full story.

 Switching off now and then helps to limit our exposure to the downside of social media.
 Consider a window each week where you put your phone in a drawer.